Healthy Dog Treats You Can Make For Your Dog At Home

-Hearts are an incredibly lean meat with lots of protein and low in calories for your dog to snack on.
-Also high in iron and zinc which help boost your dog’s immune system.
-Once dehydrated into smaller slices they are fun treats to train with and a great source for potassium and magnesium.
+Hearts are incredibly lean meat with lots of protein and low calories for your dog to snack on.
+They are also high in iron and zinc, which help boost your dog’s immune system.
+Once dehydrated into smaller slices, they are fun treats to train with and a great source of potassium and magnesium.
 You can cut these into thin slices and air dry them naturally between 44-48 hours on a drying tray.
-For a faster drying time, you can freeze dry, oven dry or use a dehydrator described in the next section!
+For a faster drying time, you can freeze dry, oven dry, or use a dehydrator as described in the next section!

 Although fully cooked chicken feet are not safe for dogs to eat, low temperature, air-dried chicken feet are perfectly safe because the tendons won’t splinter.
 You can also naturally air dry these treats between 36-40 hours.
 Feet are a great source of calcium and collagen since they are composed of mostly cartilage and tendon.
 If your dog has a hard time chewing, even just serving raw chicken feet is great too!

 Turkey has always been a lean meat source for dogs that are determined to shed some pounds.
 Turkey has the highest amount of protein and can be used as a low-calorie treat!
 Something to think about when you need to get rid of that leftover turkey after Thanksgiving.
 Simply slice them up in even, thin pieces and air dry them for 44-48 hours.